 Being the smaller of the two palace hotels, the atmosphere inside the Fateh Prakash Palace hotel is cocoon-like, rather than open and expansive.
 The hotel is also spread over two wings, in separate buildings, which makes it feel a little fragmented.

-The Fateh Prakash Palace hotel doesn't have a swimming pool, but if... you do feel like going swimming or simply relaxing poolside, guests are welcome to use the pool at the Shiv Niwas Palace hotel free of charge.
+The Fateh Prakash Palace hotel doesn't have a swimming pool but if you do feel like going swimming or simply relaxing poolside, guests are welcome to use the pool and other facilities at the Shiv Niwas Palace hotel free of charge.

-The elegant Dovecote wing has been newly constructed as an extension to the palace.
-Its rooms are modern, most face Lake Picola and the Lake Palace Hotel, and many have their own balconies.
-However, they're not part of the original palace.
+The accommodations are located in what was known as the Dovecoat wing, which is a newly constructed extension to the palace.
+Most face Lake Picola and the Taj Lake Palace Hotel, although they're not part of the original palace.

 Restaurants and Sunset Terrace